jamiekimyu/interactive_faces/Protocol.md

 # Overview
 ![](./random/system_architecture.png)

-Whoever clickes the "S" button, the server will take a picture of him and determine whether he is one of the authorized user.
+Whoever clickes the "S" button, the server will take a picture of him and determine whether he is one of the authorized family member.
 For an authorized family member, the Box will open automatically.

 In order to open the box automatically, the owner needs to input images of his family member.
 These images will be used to train our face recognition model.